 The park authorities try to get the trail longer and move viewing platforms close to the receding ice but it’s a fast process so viewing platforms are left behind.
 In fact, you walk across several of them on the way.
 Built many years ago, they’re now quite far from the glacier.

 So, can you still touch the ice?
 When we were there, the official viewing point was hundreds of yards away from the ice.
 From there, you’re on your own.
 Many visitors choose to traverse the distance between that point and the glacier and you can see them walking all the way up to the glacier.
 You can do the same – at your own risk.

 The Harding Icefield

 The Harding Icefield is the huge – 300 square miles or 777 square km – sheet of ice that covers a large area in the lower arm of the Kenai Peninsula.
 It produces Several major glaciers, Exit Glacier being one of them.
 You can get excellent views of this ancient mega-glacier by hiking the Harding Icefield trail.
 This 8.2 miles round trip is strenuous and only suitable for advanced hikers.
 The rest of us can try to walk a shorter part of the trail for a glance at the icefield.

-The Kenai Fjords Boat Tours
+3. The Kenai Fjords Boat Tours

 This is a Seward activity as much as it is a national park activity.
 There are several operators which offer boat tours of essentially the same area.
-Major Marine Tours is the company that offers boat excursions of various lengths where you’ll have an official park ranger on board to provide commentary.
+Major Marine Tours is the company that offers the official boat excursions of various lengths where you’ll have an official park ranger on board to provide commentary.

-3. Meet the animals at the Alaska SeaLife Center
+4. Meet the animals at the Alaska SeaLife Center

 The Alaska SeaLife Center is a research institute and rehabilitation center for local marine wildlife.
 It’s not very cheap to visit but the money goes towards research and wildlife rescue, so hey, that’s eco-tourism!